WVPU is Guided by the Principle of Subsidiarity

 General Assembly

 The General Assembly is composed of the members of the Association, the four most senior officers of Webster University.
-It is responsible for approving structural and strategic decisions with financial implications, including development plans, annual budgets, annual reports and financial statements, changes to the Constitution and Articles of Association, and appointment and termination of members of the Executive Board and University Council.
+It is responsible for approving structural and strategic decisions with financial implications, including development plans, annual budgets, annual reports and financial statements, changes to the Constitution and Articles of Association.
+It also oversees the appointment and termination of members of the Executive Board and University Council.

 University Council

-The University Council (UC) meets four times a year and, among other activities, initially approves the Executive Board’s draft of the Development Plan, the introduction and discontinuation of study programs, changes to any fundamental regulations, the budgets and agreements with the EB on planned annual performance as well as the annual reports and financial statements prior to reporting to the General Assembly for final approval.
-For purposes of transparency, the UC invites representatives from the University Senate and the Works Council to all regular meetings.
+The University Council monitors University operations as a Supervisory Board of the Association.
+It consists of four members who hold or held responsible positions in society, especially in academic, cultural or business life, and due to their exceptional knowledge and experience, contribute to achieving the goals and tasks of the university.
+The UC meets four times a year and, among other activities, initially approves the Executive Board’s draft of the Development Plan, the introduction and discontinuation of study programs, changes to any fundamental regulations, the budgets and agreements with the EB on planned annual performance as well as the annual reports and financial statements prior to reporting to the General Assembly for final approval.
+For transparency, from the University Senate and Works Council are invited to all regular meetings.

 Current members of the UC: